NAD IV Therapy – Adjunct Brain Optimization Support for Drug and Alcohol Detoxification

-Yes, as long as you refrain from the alcohol and/or drug use.
+Yes, as long as you refrain from alcohol and/or drug use.
 It’s uncommon for patients to repeat IV treatments, though they may return to our clinic for a refreshing IV dose.
 After finishing your IV treatments, our health care team may recommend oral medications and or nutraceutical supplements to help support brain function and reduce cravings.

-Is Neurorecovery Just a Health Trend?
+Are NAD Treatments Just a Health Trend?

-In fact, neurorecovery has been shown to help reduce substance abuse in as little as one week.
+In fact, NAD Therapy has been shown to help reduce substance cravings in as little as one week.
 According to a study published in the Journal of Psychoactive Drugs, amino acid IVs used by patients with substance use disorders (SUD) revealed dramatic effects.
 For over seven days, patients underwent four hours of IV infusions once a day.
 Conclusions of the study revealed that, “the most significant finding occurred during the first week” in which IV therapies worked stronger than oral forms in improving emotional and cognitive symptoms.

 Specific IV formulas are administered according to different conditions to help curb cravings.
 Our neurorecovery program contains 5 steps:

 Step 1: A 60 minutes consultation with our health care team